googlefonts/glyphsets/README.md

 ## The "Namelist" file format

-This directory contains "Namelist" files, for developers.
+This repository contains "Namelist" files, for developers.
 Typeface designers typically want **glyph sets**, and the `GF Glyph Sets` subdirectory here contains a [`README.md`]('GF Glyph Sets/README.md') describing them.

 Their purpose is to subset fonts available from the Google Fonts API.